bbeek/refactorlegacy/Labs/Day1/Readme.md

 Compile-test-commit

 The next thing to move is the `Amount` property.
-We start by adding `Amount` as a init only property to `EnrichedPerformance`.
+We start by adding `Amount` as a get only property to `EnrichedPerformance`.
 Add the new property to `EnrichedPerformance` constructor using Visual Studio quick actions context menu.
 Initialize the new argument using a call to `AmountFor(performance)` within `EnrichPerformance`.
 Then, in **_all_** methods that use the intermediate data structure `StatementData`, we replace the usage of `AmountFor(perf)` with `perf.Amount`.